-Additional Users Stories can be found in the 2013 edition of COMSOL News.
-Download a PDF version or view it now in your Browser.
+Additional Users Stories can be found in the 2014 edition of COMSOL News. view it now in your browser

 Numerical Simulation-Based Topology Optimization Leads to Better Cooling of Electronic Components in Toyota Hybrid Vehicles